 There is so much to love about this game.
 It is a true deduction game that gives you the freedom to solve everything.
 It doesn't tip its hand easily and that's what drew Nicole and I in for a great week of evenings.
 The mystery and story are absolutely incredible.
 A tale with a cast of 60 could really only have been told this way.

 I was completely enraptured by this game for a long time.
 I played it through many times.
 I went ahead and did extra things in the world like collect every book.
 I even researched and performed an easter egg tour of the game for a friend who had just finished it.
 I enjoyed this game about 3 times more than the content would normally provide.

 And that content.
 Holy smokes.
 The story and the voice acting have ruined me for most other games.
 The world and the art are so charming.
-I occasionally had a hard time finding my way around, but I always found the destinations to be worthwhile.
+I occasionally had a hard time finding my way around but I always found the destinations to be worthwhile.
 Even walking around was worthwhile!
 This is rightfully go down as an indie classic and I'd be personally upset if this game didn't stay relevant longer than most from this decade.

-All games of this scope seem to have a problem with way-finding, but having played Rise of the Tomb Raider, I can say that Uncharted does the best job.
+All games of this scope seem to have a problem with way-finding but having played Rise of the Tomb Raider, I can say that Uncharted does the best job.
 The addition of Nathan's brother as a character makes for an amazing story and brings two giants of video game voice acting together.
 It's a really fun ride and I recommend you jump right in and get the best of what Uncharted has to offer.
 No previous chapters required.
 Except for the horseback chase in Uncharted 3.
 That just completely owns.

-Most Anticipated: In the Valley of Gods
+In the Valley of Gods

+The most fitting quote about it comes from Nicole: "this movie has no chill".
 There is just nothing like Baahubali: The Beginning and Baahubali 2: The Conclusion.
 These Bollywood masterpieces are everything we expected them to be and more.
 These movies start as the wild and campy Bollywood you expect but somewhere along the way they transitioned into a genuinely amazing action movie, then a tense political thriller, then it's back to silly Bollywood action.

 It's so rare for me to recommend a movie that doesn't demand a particular mood.
-This would really be the next movie you watch.
+This should really be the next movie you watch, no matter what kind of experience you're craving.
 It's on Netflix.
-The most fitting quote about it comes from Nicole: "this movie has no chill".

 Buzzer beater for 2018, this film is astounding.
 The art style is obviously incredible but you could write theses about just how the characters move.
 This is not style over substance, this is personality over all.
 This movie has a rythym, momentum, and humor all of its own.
 At the end of the movie all I could think was "they had an opportunity and they nailed it" and how badly I wanted to see it again.

 Ghibli Fest 2018 was very good to me this year.
-I got to enjoy many a beautiful film on the big screen, but nothing came close to watching Princess Mononoke.
+I got to enjoy many a beautiful film on the big screen but nothing came close to watching Princess Mononoke.
 This film transforms at scale.
-As beautiful on in the theater as The Revenant.
+As beautiful in the theater as The Revenant.
 Don't miss the chance if it comes around again.